-- (a) The local agency shall choose a nationally or state chartered commercial bank, savings bank, savings and loan association, or credit union in this state to invest the funds, which shall be known as the "selected" depository institution. - (b) The selected depository institution may use a private sector entity to help place local agency deposits with one or more commercial banks, savings banks (savings and loan associations), or credit unions that are located in the United States and are within the network used by the private sector entity for this purpose. - (c) Any private sector entity used by a selected depository institution to help place its local agency deposits shall maintain policies and procedures requiring both of the following: - (1) The full amount of the principal and the interest that may be accrued during the maximum term of each certificate of deposit shall at all times be insured by the Federal Deposit Insurance Corporation or the National Credit Union Administration; and - (2) Every depository institution where funds are placed shall be capitalized at a level that is sufficient, and be otherwise eligible, to receive such deposits pursuant to regulations of the Federal Deposit Insurance Corporation or the National Credit Union Administration, as applicable. - (d) The selected depository institution shall serve as a custodian for each such deposit. - (e) On the same date that the local agency's funds are placed pursuant to subdivision (b) by the private sector entity, the selected depository institution shall receive an amount of insured deposits from other financial institutions that, in total, are equal to, or greater than, the full amount of the principal that the local agency initially deposited through the selected depository institution pursuant to subdivision (b). - (f) Notwithstanding subdivisions (a) to (e), inclusive, a credit union shall not act as a selected depository institution under this section or CGC Section 53601.8 unless both of the following conditions are satisfied: - (1) The credit union offers federal depository insurance through the National Credit Union Administration. - (2) The credit union is in possession of written guidance or other written communication from the National Credit Union Administration authorizing participation of federally-insured credit unions in one or more certificate of deposit placement services and affirming that the moneys held by those credit unions while participating in a deposit placement service will at all times be insured by the federal government. - (g) The deposits placed pursuant to this section and CGC Section 53635.8 shall not, in total, exceed 50 percent of Mesa Water's funds that may be invested for this purpose. - 8.18 The Local Agency Investment Fund, established by the California State Treasurer for the benefit of local agencies and identified under the CGC Section 16429.1.
-The maximum investment authorized is the maximum
+(a) Mesa Water shall choose a nationally or state chartered commercial bank, savings bank, savings and loan association, or credit union in this state to invest the funds, which shall be known as the "selected" depository institution.

+(b) The selected depository institution may use a private sector entity to help place local agency deposits with one or more commercial banks, savings banks (savings and loan associations), or credit unions that are located in the United States and are within the network used by the private sector entity for this purpose.

+(c) Any private sector entity used by a selected depository institution to help place its local agency deposits shall maintain policies and procedures requiring both of the following:

+- (1) The full amount of the principal and the interest that may be accrued during the maximum term of each certificate of deposit shall at all times be insured by the Federal Deposit Insurance Corporation or the National Credit Union Administration; and - (2) Every depository institution where funds are placed shall be capitalized at a level that is sufficient, and be otherwise eligible, to receive such deposits pursuant to regulations of the Federal Deposit Insurance Corporation or the National Credit Union Administration, as applicable.

+(d) The selected depository institution shall serve as a custodian for each such deposit.

+(e) On the same date that Mesa Water's funds are placed pursuant to subdivision (b) by the private sector entity, the selected depository institution shall receive an amount of insured deposits from other financial institutions that, in total, are equal to, or greater than, the full amount of the principal that Mesa Water initially deposited through the selected depository institution pursuant to subdivision (b).

+(f) Notwithstanding subdivisions (a) to (e), inclusive, a credit union shall not act as a selected depository institution under this section or CGC Section 53601.8 unless both of the following conditions are satisfied:

+(1) The credit union offers federal depository insurance through the National Credit Union Administration.

+(2) The credit union is in possession of written guidance or other written communication from the National Credit Union Administration authorizing participation of federally-insured credit unions in one or more certificate of deposit placement services and affirming that the moneys held by those credit unions while participating in a deposit placement service will at all times be insured by the federal government.

+(g) The deposits placed pursuant to this section and CGC Section 53635.8 shall not, in total, exceed 50 percent of Mesa Water's funds that may be invested for this purpose.